Paralytic illness of Franklin D. Roosevelt: Timeline of illness

 Roosevelt continued to be unable to pass urine for two weeks, and required catheterization.
 His fever continued for a total of six to seven days.

-Keen repeated his examination, a bending and prodding that Elliott later termed "excruciating" for his father.
+Keen repeated his examination, a bending and prodding that Roosevelt's son, Elliott, later termed "excruciating" for his father.

 Keen diagnosed a clot of blood to the lower spinal cord, and prescribed massage of the leg muscles.

 Eleanor and Howe began massaging Roosevelt's legs as instructed by Keen, bringing on agonizing pain.